Feedback Intelligence

 So what’s stopping firms from listening to more clients more often?

-Our recent law firm benchmarking study identified four common barriers that currently prevent many firms from scaling up their client listening programmes
+Our recent law firm benchmarking study identified four common barriers that currently prevent many firms from scaling up their client listening programmes.

-Barrier 1 – disconnected feedback data is stuck in different silos
+Disconnected feedback data is stuck in different silos

 Client-related feedback is being shared in many different places and formats.
 As a result, it gets stored in silos scattered across the firm.

-Barrier 2 – analysing and reporting on feedback is a manual process
+Analysing and reporting on feedback is a manual process

 Many firms are still having to manually review verbatim comments, which is a slow and subjective process.

-Barrier 3 – Requesting feedback is a subjective process
+Requesting feedback is a subjective process

 Feedback often doesn’t get asked for because “now’s not the right time”.

-Barrier 4 – Experiences are only seen in the rear-view mirror
+Experiences are only seen in the rear-view mirror

 Manual feedback analysis takes time.
 When it’s combined with periodic feedback, the insights lose their impact.
+Client listening is still an opt-in rather than opt-out process.

 The business benefits of always-on client listening